 Besides a lot of confusion around money (and confusion around so much else) due to a flawed worldview, I ended up with debt.
 This debt took years to pay off and can be traced directly back to my Abraham-Hicks days.

 True, no one is directly telling Law of Attraction followers to spend money or be reckless.
-But when people are not clear on how to practically manage money—in fact when they are taught illusions and magical thinking around money—it is easy, even inevitable, to mismanage one’s finances.
+But when people are not clear on how to practically manage money—in fact when they are taught illusions and magical thinking around money—then it is easy, even inevitable, to mismanage one’s finances.

 My financial outcome would have been different if I had, for example, read my books on managing money and building financial security instead of tossing them aside when I found the more appealing Abraham-Hicks belief system.

 I regret the way I mismanaged money in those years under the haze of Law of Attraction beliefs.
 I can now see that I was taught to think about money and abundance in absurd, illogical, foolish ways.
-The outcome, the results that actually manifested in my life, confirms this.
+The actual results—the actual money outcomes that appeared despite my nice beliefs—confirm this.